top of page

 Search

-Neighbourhood Built Environment and Cardiovascular Disease
+Built Environment and Cardiovascular Disease

-Results from "Neighbourhood built environment and cardiovascular disease: knowledge and future directions"
+Results from: "Neighbourhood built environment and cardiovascular disease: knowledge and future directions"

 Current knowledge

+Cardiovascular disease (CVD) in increasingly prevalent among western countries (1).
 A growing body of literature has found associations between neighbourhood built features, (e.g. land use mix, residential density, food destinations, transportation infrastructure, etc.) and individuals' health behaviours (1,2).
 These behavioural pathways can influence the development of clinical CVD risk factors, such as obesity and hypertension (1,2).
-Incorporating this current evidence into public policies and
+Incorporating this current evidence into public policies and planning may be important for preventing CVD at the neighbourhood level.

 Future directions